Mini Low Carb Shepherd's Pie made in a muffin pan for perfectly portioned servings is a classic comfort food for whole family!

 - Bake for 10 minutes.
 Set aside.

-- While crust is baking, make filling by heating the oil, garlic and onion in a skillet until onion is softened.
+- While crust is baking, make filling by heating the oil in a large skillet over medium heat, add garlic and onion and cook until onion is softened.

 - Add the ground beef and cook until browned.